meant-ion/TuringMod/README.md

 		- yodaposting: same idea as !post, but response is said like yoda would
 				* API not free, need to actually be making money to use (lol)

+		- !shotgun: grabs 1 - 5 users in chat at random and "bans" (times them out) for no more than 10 seconds

 	------------------------------------------------------------